rustinlee/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation~/Render-Pipeline-Wizard.md

-# HD Render Pipeline Wizard
+# High Definition Render Pipeline Wizard

 The High Definition Render Pipeline (HDRP) includes the **HD Render Pipeline Wizard** to help you configure your Unity Project so that it is compatible with HDRP.